Joabutt/Joabutt/README.md

 💬 Ask me about general coding help between the range of Javascript and C

 📫 How to reach me...
-Email me at  me@joabutt.dev
+Email me at  me@joabl.ee

 😄 Pronouns... he/him